NovFR/DoS-2-Savegame-Editor/README.md

 # Requirements

-Base application only requires Windows 7.
+Base application only requires Windows 7 or better.

-It requires Norbyte LSlib to load and modify savegames.
+It requires Norbyte LSlib to load and modify savegames (included in binaries/C/)

 Links: